When Time Stopped Before the Third Cancer – Why I Put Down My Pen (2019–2025)

 Each of us likely carries such a relationship.
 Unspoken feelings, conversations left unsaid, silence we’ve grown used to.
 But if we see from God’s perspective—and let faith come before emotion— even silence can become a doorway to healing.

-👉 Next: Jacob’s Settlement in Egypt’s Goshen [Genesis 46–47]
+👉 Next: Jacob’s Journey, Reunion in Goshen, and Settlement [Genesis 46–47]